 Common Stock Valuation-Given the absence of a public trading market of Apexigen's common stock, the Board considers numerous subjective and objective factors to determine the best estimate of fair value of Apexigen's common stock underlying the stock options granted to its employees and non-employees.
 In determining the grant date fair value of its common stock, Apexigen uses certain assumptions, including probability weighting events, volatility, time to liquidation, risk-free interest rate, and assumption for a discount for lack of marketability.
 Apexigen uses a hybrid of the Option Pricing Model ("OPM") and the Probability-Weighted Expected Return Method ("PWERM") for determining its enterprise value.
 Application of these methods involves the use of estimates, judgments, and assumptions that are complex and subjective, such as those regarding Apexigen's expected future revenue, expenses, and cash flows, discount rates, market multiples, the selection of comparable companies, and the probability of future events.
-Following completion of the Merger, the Board intends to determine the fair value of the common stock based on the closing price of the common stock on or around the date of grant.
+Following completion of the Merger, the Board intends to determine the fair value of the common stock on or around the date of grant.

-As of March 31, 2022, the unrecognized stock-based compensation expense related to stock options was \$2.8 million and is expected to be recognized as expense over a weighted-average period of approximately 2.7 years.
+As of June 30, 2022, the unrecognized stock-based compensation expense related to stock options was \$2.6 million and is expected to be recognized as expense over a weighted-average period of approximately 2.7 years.